Finite Approximations for Mean Field Type Multi-Agent Control and Their Near Optimality: Further Approximations for Large N

 \section{Further Approximations for Large N}

 So far, we have focused on approximations based on space discretization.
 In particular, we have presented approximate models by discretizing the state ($\mathds{X}$) and action ($\mathds{U}$) spaces of the agents.
-We have studied the regret bounds of the policies that are constructed using the finite space models for both $N$ player team problem and for the infinite population ($N\to\infty$) problem.
+We have studied the regret bounds for policies constructed using the finite space models, addressing both the $N$-player team problem and the infinite population limit ($N \to \infty$) problem.

-The state space of the finite measure valued model, $\P_N(\hat{\mathds{X}})$, which is the set of all empirical measures on $\hat{\mathds{X}}$ with length $N$, will have the size $\frac{(M+N-1)!}{(N-1)!M!}$ where $M$ is the number of quantization bins.
+The state space of the finite measure valued model, $\P_N(\hat{\mathds{X}})$, which is the set of all empirical measures on $\hat{\mathds{X}}$ with length $N$, have size $\frac{(M+N-1)!}{(N-1)!M!}$ where $M$ is the number of quantization bins.
 For the infinite population problem on the finite space, the state space of the measure valued problem becomes $\P_N(\hat{\mathds{X}})$ which is simply the simplex over the finite set $\mathds{\hat{X}}$.
-Hence, for large populations, i.e. when $N$ is large, the problem will still be complex although the model is simplified after discretization.
+Therefore, although discretization simplifies the model, the problem remains complex for large populations ($N \to \infty$).

-An immediate observation is that the state space of the measure valued MDP gets larger as the number of agents increases, i.e. as $N$ increases.
+An immediate observation is that as $N$ increases, the state space of the measure-valued MDP grows significantly.
 Hence, going to the limit problem may not be appealing for the sole purpose of finding the optimal solution.
-However, another challenge for large, but finite $N$ is the coordination of the agents when applying the optimal action.
-The centralized MDP construction we have for finite $N$, provides a recipe for the team action, that is we observe the distribution of the agents, say $\mu^N$, and decide on the state-action distribution of the agents, say $\Theta^N(du,dx)$.
+However, another challenge for large, but finite $N$, lies in the coordination of agents when implementing the optimal policy.
+The centralized MDP construction for finite $N$, provides a recipe for the team action: given the distribution of the agents, say $\mu^N$, the goal is to decide on the state-action distribution of the agents, say $\Theta^N(du,dx)$.
 In order to realize $\Theta^N$, the agents need to be coordinated separately.
 In fact, the agent-level policies, in general turns out be non-symmetric.
-If, for example, agents use the symmetric randomized policy, $\gamma^N(du|x,\mu^N)$ by disintegrating $\Theta^N(du,dx)=\gamma^N(du|x,\mu^N)\mu^N(dx)$, this policy will generate something different than $\Theta^N(du,dx)$ with positive probability.
+For instance, if agents follow a symmetric randomized policy, $\gamma^N(du|x,\mu^N)$, by disintegrating $\Theta^N(du,dx) = \gamma^N(du|x,\mu^N)\mu^N(dx)$, the resulting action distribution will differ from $\Theta^N(du,dx)$ with positive probability.